samdjones/dptool/README.md

 ## Notes

 + The sync feature is one-way - i.e. changes are pushed FROM local TO gateway only.
-This is not going to change anytime soon
+This is not going to change anytime soon.
-+ The sync feature will blindly overwrite whatever is on the gateway when first started - i.e. it does not look at last-modified times etc. **You have been warned**
++ The sync feature will blindly overwrite whatever is on the gateway when first started - i.e. it does not look at last-modified times etc. **You have been warned**.
 + This tool isn't intended for management of production systems.
 Try [DPBuddy](https://myarch.com/dpbuddy) or [DCM](https://github.com/ibm-datapower/datapower-configuration-manager) instead.
-This tool is currently only aimed at helping DataPower *developement*, not *management*
+This tool is currently only aimed at helping DataPower *developement*, not *management*.
++ dptool has not been tested much on non-Mac platforms.
+There is a know issue on Windows (double-write when local file changes).
+I'll try and address this sometime soon.
+Come to think of it, I haven't tested on Linux for quite some time. **You have been warned**.
-+ Sorry, but AFIAK there is no way to make a GB project go-gettable :-(
++ Sorry, but AFIAK there is no way to make a GB project go-gettable :-(.